Kendall Roy's 'L To The OG' from 'Succession' hits streaming services | NME

 The moment spawned many memes online, with Strong saying that even high profile artists like Frank Ocean reached out to give their praise.

-Speaking of how much of a phenomenon the song became, Strong said that “it became apparent when people were dressed for this thing as Halloween and I did get a text from Frank Ocean that said, “L to the OG” with a crying face emoji.
+Speaking of how much of a phenomenon the song became, Strong said that “it became apparent when people were dressed for this thing as Halloween and I did get a text from Frank Ocean that said, ‘L to the OG’ with a crying face emoji.

 “I took it as the highest possible compliment because he’s one of my heroes.
 It was small props but it meant the world.”